creativemindsplugins/cm-map-locations/readme.md

 * **Store Finder**: Quickly add many real store locations, change the location symbols, pictures and details.
 * **Business Places**: Make a list of businesses with their places shown on Google Maps.
 * **Special Business**: Perfect for showing places on Google Maps in an organized and nice way.
-* **User Created Directory**: Make users more involved by letting them share places and things.
-The admin checks the things before saying yes and making them public.
+* **User Created Directory**: Involve users by letting them share places and details.
+The admin can moderate the location details before making them public.

 </details>